justinbdom/macros-calculator/README.md

 ##Build Instructions

 You are going to need to clone/download the repository, after cloning the repository you are going to want to Checkout from Version Control, do not open when prompted.
-You are going to need to import this Project from Existing Sources.
+You are going to need to import this Project from External Sources.
 You will need to synchronize as a Gradle build.
+In order to build you will need to get an API key from FatSecret.

 ## Basic User Instructions